-Celtic Timber is a market leader in the sale of oak beams.
-Our beams are handcrafted to make the perfect oak fireplace or oak mantelpiece.
+Celtic Timber are the UK’s leading supplier in the sale of oak beams for fireplaces, fire surrounds and mantels.
+Our beams are handcrafted by our team on site in order to make the perfect oak fireplace or oak mantelpiece for your home.

-Our range of solid oak beam fireplaces and mantelpieces have been hand worked by our skilled team and are available in a massive range of sizes.
+Our solid oak beam range of fireplaces and mantelpieces have each been handworked and are available air dried in a variety of sizes and finishes.

-As oak is a natural product each piece may be different in appearance and slightly in colour.
-Our character beams may already contain surface cracks, knots, pin holes, & waney edges.
-Although air dried to the Pembrokeshire Climate, it is not unusual for the oak to develop further shrinkage, movement, splits and cracks as it acclimatises to your property’s temperature.
-We recommend that if the beams are going above a log burner, fire or any intense heat, that the heat should be gradually increased over a period of a week or more if possible.
+Oak is a natural product and therefore each individual piece will be different in appearance and will vary slightly in colour and grain.
+Our character grade beams may well already contain knots, surface cracks, pin holes and waney edges and cracks would be expected to develop further once they acclimatise to a new environment after purchase.
+Although our beams are air dried, it also is not unusual for the oak to develop further shrinkage and movement as it continues to dry and adjust to your property’s temperature.
+If your beam is going to go above a fire, log burner, fire or intense heat, we recommend that the heat should be gradually increased over a period of a week or more if possible.

-Please ensure that beams are taken out of their wrapping immediately after delivery receipt to allow them to breathe and acclimatise.
+Please ensure that your beam is taken out of its wrapping immediately after receiving delivery to allow it to breathe and adjust.

 Depending on your choice of beam size, we will send you straight brackets, T-Shape Brackets or keyhole brackets.
 Should you have a preference, please leave a note in the ‘Order Notes’ section of the checkout when purchasing your oak beam.